rbroc/rbroc/content/about.md

 title: About
 ---

-I am a postdoctoral researcher at Psychoinformatics Lab, University of Texas at Austin, and at the Interacting Minds Centre, Aarhus University.
+I am a postdoctoral researcher at the Department of Culture, Cognition and Computation, Aarhus University.
+Previously, I was a postdoc at Psychoinformatics Lab, UT Austin, with which I am still affiliated.

 My work focuses on NLP, data science and cognitive science.
 I have also worked on developing open-source software, and on making ML